• Skip to main content

 Add flavored extracts- To the cake and to give a different flavor, such as lemon, maple, almond, peppermint, or butterscotch.

-Use different cake flavors- You can also choose different flavors of cake, such as vanilla, chocolate, Devils food cake, lemon, or pistachio.
+Use different cake flavors- You can also choose different flavors of cake, such as vanilla cake, chocolate cake , Devils food cake, lemon cake, or pistachio cake.

 Use larger or mini marshmallows- Switch things up a bit by using different sizes of marshmallows for the decoration to represent fur.

-Make a fondant bow instead of a ribbon bow- If you have the time, you may want to try making a bow out of fondant by following this tutorial.
+Make a fondant bow instead of a ribbon bow- If you have the time, you may want to try making this edible version of a bow.

 Gender swap- Make a boy lamb and skip the bow or turn that into a bow tie.